Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

-Last, in Section \ref{s:chaos} we consider another kind of voter's behavior, where voters are reluctant to approve of a candidate who is ranked low in their preference order.
-The arbitration between a strategy such as the LR and this reluctance can, surprisingly, make the CPD a \emph{chaotic dynamical system}, making the prediction of the next winners from the observation of a sequence of previous expected winners practically impossible.
-We introduce some tools from dynamical systems to quantify the amount of chaos in the CPD.
+The continuous-state setting enables one to model a broad variety of voter's collective behavior.
+In Section \ref{s:chaos}, we consider an example where voters are reluctant to approve of a candidate who is ranked low in their preference order, but may do so if a very close-call makes this move susceptible to improve the outcome.
+This arbitration can surprisingly make the Continuous-State Polling Dynamics a \emph{chaotic dynamical system}, making the prediction of the next winners from the observation of a sequence of previous expected winners practically impossible.

-\subsection{Brief overview of the literature}
+\paragraph*{Brief overview of the literature.}

-Let us end this section by describing some more previous works; with no pretense to exhaustivity, the aim is to describe some directions previously explored in iterative voting.
+Let us end this section by describing some more previous works.
+With no pretense to exhaustivity, the aim is to describe some directions previously explored in iterative voting; a more detailed review can be found in \cite{meir2017review}.
+The present work distinguishes itself from previous ones by considering synchronous iterative voting, previously seldomly studied: most commonly \emph{iterative voting} is used to mean what we named here \emph{asynchronous iterative voting}.
+Another divide which mostly parallels the previous one is between works considering at each step a set of possible moves by voters (e.g. best-responses, quite commonly considered in asynchronous voting) and, as we do here, deterministic heuristics.
+The reader can find an overview on strategic voting in \cite{meir2018strategic}.\\

-In the case of Plurality Voting, discussed in slightly more details below, very general convergence results have been obtained by Meir and co-authors \cite{Meir2014dominance,Meir2015uncertainty,Meir2017iterative}.
-Many other voting rules --not Approval-- have been considered by Lev and co-authors \cite{Lev2016convergence,Koolyk2017convergence}.
+In the case of Plurality Voting, discussed in slightly more details below, very general convergence results have been obtained in \cite{Meir2014dominance,Meir2015uncertainty,Meir2017iterative}.
+Many other voting rules --- not Approval --- have been considered in \cite{Lev2016convergence,Koolyk2017convergence}.
 Their theoretical results are negative (no guaranteed convergence) but empirical tests seem to indicate that cycles are rare.
-Restricted strategies, where voters may be constrained are assumed not to use best or better responses, have been studied in \cite{obraztsova2015restrictive} and \cite{grandi2013restricted}.
+Restricted strategies, where voters may be constrained to some not necessarily best or better responses, have been studied in \cite{obraztsova2015restrictive} and \cite{grandi2013restricted}.

-Non-myopic strategies have been considered for example in \cite{bowman2014separability} and \cite{airiau2017learning}.
-Note that there voters change their ballots a random or fixed number of times, and the focus is on the quality of the last result: the dynamical aspect of iterative voting is not considered.
-Both articles show that voters learning from past information produce relatively good outcomes.
+Non-myopic strategies have been considered for example in \cite{bowman2014separability,airiau2017learning,Obraztsova2015farsighted}, showing notably that voters learning from past information produce relatively good outcomes.
+Specific behaviors of voters, assumed to be subject to either \emph{truth bias} or \emph{lazy bias}, are studied in \cite{Rabinovich2015equilibria}.

-Note that in most of these results (the exceptions concerning Plurality), voters are assumed to adjust their ballot one by one (a specific case of asynchronous iterative voting).
-Other interesting results can be found in \cite{Obraztsova2015farsighted,Rabinovich2015equilibria}.

 Considering Plurality Voting, the situation is complicated by the rigidity of the single-name ballot, which forces voters to choose a trade-off between preferences and probability to improve the outcome of the election.
 The works \cite{Meir2014dominance} and \cite{Meir2015uncertainty} have studied in depth models taking into account the scores of the candidates and a level of uncertainty to define the possible voters' strategies.
 They obtained several results proving under some assumptions convergence to equilibrium (the result closest to our present setting is Theorem 5 in \cite{Meir2015uncertainty}, where at each iteration an arbitrary subset of voters adjust their votes according to the current poll results, thus including the case studied here where all voters adjust their votes at each iteration).
 In the case when strategies are restricted, \cite{obraztsova2015restrictive} gives sufficient conditions for convergence in many voting systems.